JorgeRiveraMancilla/dating-course-api/README.md

 ## Testing the API

 A Postman collection file (`Dating Course.postman_collection.json`) is provided in the repository for testing all available endpoints, including authentication, user management, profile operations, and image management features.

+## Frontend Requirements

+To use this API with the frontend application, you will need to set up the Dating Course Web Client.
+You can find the frontend repository here: [Dating Course Web Client](https://github.com/JorgeRiveraMancilla/dating-course-web-client)